christianklisch/servercheck/README.md

-# ServerControl
+# KServerControl

 Open Source tool to view server and service state and control server in your company created and maintained by Christian Klisch.

 ## Quick start

-There are two options to use ServerControl
+There are two options to use KServerControl

 * Download the latest release
 * Build from sourcecode

 Don't forget to configure
-* ServerControl configuration
+* KServerControl configuration
 * XML Tasks
 * Webinterface template